vpenso/scripts/docs/code/rust/vars.md

 1
 ```

-> Shadowing is different from marking a variable as `mut`, because we’ll get a
-> compile-time error if we accidentally try to reassign to this variable without
-> using the `let` keyword.
-By using `let`, we can perform a few transformations
-> on a value but have the variable be immutable after those transformations have
-> been completed.

 > Rust cares about protecting against unwanted mutation effects as observed
 > through references.
 This doesn't conflict with allowing shadowing, because